-The University of Salford holds over 600 works in its permanent collection, which is stored and displayed on campus for the benefit of students, staff, alumni and the public; as well as being made available for loans to museums and galleries both in the UK and internationally.
+The University of Salford Art Collection began in the late 1960’s.
+It now holds around 700 works in its permanent collection, which is stored and displayed on campus for the benefit of students, staff, alumni and the public; as well as being made available for loans for museums and galleries both in the UK and internationally.